rwpeterson/pulser/README.md

 GTKWave:
 ```
 clk ‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_‾_

 trg ____‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾__________________‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾‾

 out ______‾‾‾‾______‾‾‾‾‾‾‾‾__________________________‾‾‾‾______‾‾‾‾‾‾‾‾______
 ```
-We see that the delays from the trigger rise and between subsequent output transitions are 1, 2, 3, and 4 cycles.
+We see that the delays from the trigger rise to subsequent output transitions are 1, 2, 3, and 4 cycles, and that it resets and runs a second time.
 Great!

 ### `Trigger(count, block)`

 This is meant to trigger on slightly noisy, real-world signals.
 It does this by setting a number of high cycles needed to trigger.
-It will trigger on count consecutive high cycles, but will also tolerate occasional low cycles in a series.
+It will trigger on `count` consecutive high cycles, but will also tolerate occasional low cycles in a series.
 For example, if `count == 5`, it will trigger on `11111`, but also on `111011011`, where each `0` is made up for with an extra `1`.
-After triggering, it will hold the output trigger high for block cycles.
+After triggering, it will hold the output trigger high for `block` cycles.

 ### `PLL(freq_in, freq_out)`